akimi-yano/Kenyan_Cuisine_Image_Classification/README.md

 ### Project Summary:

-This project creates a machine learning model that classifies images for Kenyan cuisines.
+This project creates a machine learning model that classifies Kenyan cuisines' images into 13 different categories: {0: 'pilau', 1: 'nyamachoma', 2: 'masalachips', 3: 'mandazi', 4: 'ugali', 5: 'sukumawiki', 6: 'mukimo', 7: 'githeri', 8: 'matoke', 9: 'kukuchoma', 10: 'chapati', 11: 'kachumbari', 12: 'bhaji'}.

-The notebook: `[name of the file here]` was used to train a food classification challenge held in Kaggle conducted by OpenCV University.
+This notebook: `Kenyan_Cuisine_Classification.ipynb` was used to train a food classification challenge held in Kaggle conducted by OpenCV University.

-[Image HERE]

 ---